Martin Tejeda

 About

-I’m a product designer who operates like a fractional design lead, embedding with teams to drive research, product direction, and UX strategy.
-I specialize in turning ambiguity into structure, building scalable systems, and helping organizations translate customer insight into product decisions.
-Alongside client work, I’m building AI-first tools to modernize how teams synthesize and use research.
+I'm a fractional builder.
+I embed with teams to lead research, design, and development from concept to launch, delivering the work of a small studio as one accountable partner.
+My focus is turning ambiguity into structure, building scalable systems, and translating customer insight into product decisions.
+Alongside client work, I'm building AI-first tools to modernize how teams synthesize and use research.

 Experience